cyberrangecz/backend-security-commons/README.md

 ```

 ## 2. Setting up the Project with Imported Security Commons (Project Configuration)
-After the previous steps, you have to add to the properties file of the project which imports security-commons library all fields according to the format shown in the [kypo security commons example file](kypo-security-commons-example.properties).
-Some fields require to set up [OpenID Connect configuration](https://docs.crp.kypo.muni.cz/installation-guide/setting-up-oidc-provider/) and running [kypo-user-and-group](https://gitlab.ics.muni.cz/muni-kypo-crp/backend-java/kypo-user-and-group) microservice.
+After the previous steps, you have to add to the properties file of the project which imports security-commons library all fields according to the format shown in the [crczp security commons example file](https://github.com/cyberrangecz/backend-security-commons/blob/master/security-commons-example.properties).
+Some fields require to set up [OpenID Connect configuration](https://docs.platform.cyberrange.cz/installation-guide/setting-up-oidc-provider/) and running [user-and-group](https://github.com/cyberrangecz/backend-user-and-group) microservice.